ThatGravyBoat/skyblockhud-wiki/docs/npcs.md

 ## **Npc Textures Json**

-The JSON should be located in a texture pack in the same where all textures are added accept in the `data` folder.
+The JSON which should be named `npc_textures.json` should be located in a texture pack in the same where all textures are added accept in the `data` folder.
 The path would be this `assets\skyblockhud\data`.

 !!! example
         Your JSON should look something like this: